prajwalshah19/TradingBot/README.md

 3. Install Dependencies ```pip install -r requirements.txt```
 4. Open ```Secrets-Demo```, update the keys in ```keys.py``` and rename ```Secrets-Demo``` to ```Secrets```

-Note: If your local machine is runnig Python 3.11, please set up a virtual environment with Python 3.10 to ensure dependency compatibility.
+Note: If your local machine is running Python 3.11, please set up a virtual environment with Python 3.10 to ensure dependency compatibility.

 ## Usage